 As a bilingual member of the metro and business desks who also moonlighted in features, I travelled around the Pacific Northwest reporting stories unique to the region and its many peoples.

 Stories of loss and struggle became commonplace during the recession.
 Although I often met people going through hard times, the opportunity to listen to their concerns has been one of the greatest honors of my career.

-A series of drownings at the docks led to increased port scrutiny of a common class of deckhands: fishing boat live-aboards, not to be confused in this article with those who live on sailboats that they operate recreationally.
+A series of drownings at the docks led to increased port scrutiny of a common class of deckhands: fishing boat live-aboards.

 I was the Seattle Post-Intelligencer’s retail reporter from 2004 to 2006, covering some of Seattle’s global companies while writing local economic analyses and a weekly small business column.

 I wrote reviews because I love food, music and travel.
-The form of reviews encourages writerly flourishes and a personalized approach.
+The form encourages a personalized approach.